-The Brilliant Club is a charity registered with the Charities Commission in England and Wales under registration number 1147771, at 1st Floor, Kensington Centre, 66 Hammersmith Road, London, W14 8UD.
+The Brilliant Club is a charity registered with the Charities Commission in England and Wales under registration number 1147771, and Scotland under SC048774, at 17th Floor, Millbank Tower, 21-24 Millbank, SW1P 4QP.

 The Brilliant Club must process personal data (including special categories of data / sensitive personal data) so that it can provide its services and deliver its programmes of work – in doing so, the charity acts as a data controller.